Xcov19/covidX/Readme.md

 #### Create Docker Image: Local Machine Developer Setup

+(If you don't know bazel, don't bother with this section.)

 Make sure to follow the steps above.
 Then follow these steps:

 * Create a local docker bazel image